MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 **element[Attribute1=”Attribute1Name”][Attribute2=”Attribute2Name”]...[Attributen=”AttributenName”]**

 > [!NOTE]
 > Web and desktop selectors have the same structure and functionality.
 The main differences between them are the available attributes.
-Web selectors use HTML attributes, while desktop selectors represent UI elements.
+Web selectors use HTML attributes, while desktop selectors use different kinds of attributes based on the application design.

+To specify an application component precisely, Power Automate utilizes multiple levels of selectors.

+Selectors use a tree structure that describes the exact location of a component in the application or webpage.
+Each level is the child of the upper level and the parent of the lower level selector.
+The selector in the lower level describes the component you want to handle.

+This functionality enables Power Automate to distinguish a component from components with similar attributes in the same application.

+Disabling or enabling levels of selectors allows you to change the location in which Power Automate will search for the component.
+In the case of dynamic applications, you can adapt the selectors accordingly.

 For example, the following selector pinpoints the **File** menu option in an untitled Notepad window.
+The first level of the selector describes the menu bar of the window, while the second level describes the **File** option.

 > [!NOTE]
 > The menu option and the Notepad window are different UI elements, but they have a parent-child relationship.